 It helps in measuring the speed and direction of the blood flow in your heart.

 A stress echocardiogram is recommended to check for coronary artery problems.
 However, an echocardiogram cannot provide data about any blockages in the arteries of your heart.
 In a stress echocardiogram, Ultrasound images of the heart are taken before and immediately after you ride a stationary bike or walk on a treadmill

 A standard transthoracic echocardiogram does not involve any risk.
 You may experience some discomfort from the transducer which would be held very firmly against your chest.
-But, the firmness is needed to produce best images of your heart.
+But the firmness is needed to produce the best images of your heart.

 If you undergo a transesophageal echocardiogram, you may experience soreness in your throat for few hours afterwards. the tube may, although very rarely, scrape the inside of your throat.

 While conducting a stress echocardiogram, exercise or medication (not the echocardiogram itself) may temporarily cause an irregular heartbeat.
 Serious complications like a heart attack, are extremely rare.

 What can be the Possible Results of Echocardiogram?

 Most of the time, the test delivers the following information:

 - Changes in your heart size: High blood pressure, damaged or weakened heart valves or other diseases may cause your heart’s walls to be abnormally thickened or the chambers of your heart to enlarge